 When prostate cancer is primarily limited to the prostate gland itself, surgery is often the recommended treatment if the “active surveillance” approach is no longer appropriate.

 Robot assisted prostatectomy has replaced the open radical prostatectomy as the preferred method for surgical removal of the prostate which is aimed at curing prostate cancer.

-What is a Robotic-Assisted Prostatectomy?
+What is a Robot Assisted Prostatectomy?

 Who is a Good Candidate for This Procedure?

 Generally, any man who has a prostate gland that needs to be removed because it has been affected by cancer is a possible candidate for this type of surgery.
 Patients are typically evaluated to determine if there are underlying health issues that could complicate surgery.
-You may also be asked to stop taking blood-thinning medications prior to having robotic-assisted prostate gland removal to minimize bleeding risks.
+You may also be asked to stop taking blood-thinning medications prior to having robot assisted prostate gland removal to minimize bleeding risks.

-How is Robotic-Assisted Surgery Performed?
+How is Robotic Assisted Surgery Performed?